tvdk-sudoku/Year11Notes/content/_index.md

 ### [[notes/AECSC - Index|Computer Science]]
 - Not really updated and is terrible
-- Check out [Mace's](https://github.com/MaceChettiyadan/Y11Notes) notes for computer science
+- Check out [Mace's](https://github.com/MaceChettiyadan/Y11Notes) notes for computer science as they are really good

+## Journalling
+- This is a journal of what we do in each lesson